anbox-cloud/discourse-docs/howto/application/create.md

     amc application create foo.tar.bz2

 The AMS service now starts the application [bootstrap process](https://discourse.ubuntu.com/t/managing-applications/17760#bootstrap).
-See [Wait for an application](https://discourse.ubuntu.com/t/wait-for-an-application/24202) for information about how to monitor the application status.
+See [How to wait for an application](https://discourse.ubuntu.com/t/wait-for-an-application/24202) for information about how to monitor the application status.